School Council 2025-26

 Week 3 – What makes something fun?

-This discussion supported British Values, particularly mutual respect and individual liberty, as pupils shared their own ideas and respected the choices and interests of others.
+This discussion supported British Values, particularly individual liberty and mutual respect, as pupils recognised the importance of respecting individual choices and celebrating differences.

 RRSA Links